danmv/kamynz.github.com/README.md

 <<<<<<< HEAD

+Note: This blog was made using the help in http://jekyllbootstrap.com/usage/jekyll-quick-start.html

 # Jekyll-Bootstrap

 The quickest way to start and publish your Jekyll powered blog.
 100% compatible with GitHub pages